openconfig/featureprofiles/feature/experimental/tunnel/otg_tests/tunnel_interface_based_ipv4_gre_encapsulation_test/README.md

 Directly on Tunnel interface or Tunnel Group
 Configure such 32 tunnel interfaces
-Configure static route with IPv4 NH pointing to Tunnel interfaces Send 1000 IPv4 flows from tester on ATE-PORT1 connected to DUT-PORT1 where GRE Encap filter is applied with the traffic profile documented
-IPv4 flows are made of 5 tuples
-Source IP address
-Source port
-Destination IP address
-Destination port
-Payload protocol
-Enable the packet capture on ATE ingress port to verify the GRE header of uncapped traffic Verify the tunnel interfaces counters to confirm the traffic encapsulation After encapsulation, traffic should be load balanced/hash to all available L3 ECMP or LAG or combination of both features Validate system for:
+Configure static route with IPv4 NH pointing to Tunnel interfaces Send 1000 IPv4 flows from tester on ATE-PORT1 connected to DUT-PORT1 Enable the packet capture on ATE ingress port to verify the GRE header of encapped traffic Verify the tunnel interfaces counters to confirm the traffic encapsulation After encapsulation, traffic should be load balanced/hash to all available L3 ECMP or LAG or combination of both features Validate system for:
-Health-1.1 #To do
+Health-1.1
 No feature related error or drop counters incrementing, discussion with vendors required to highlight additional fields to monitor based on implementation and architecture

 ## Config Parameter coverage